 Set clear expectations for what your Meetup offers.
 For instance, we don’t record most events, and we state that upfront on our page.

-Focus on the people who made it!
+Before, during, and after, focus on the people who showed up!
 Celebrate the attendees who showed up and engage with them— they chose to spend their time at your event, and that’s what matters.

 Welcome new members.
 We send every new member a hand-written message welcoming them, asking them how they found us, and listing our upcoming events.